How your operation gets better, on purpose. Across both populations.

 The pattern register

-- Solved frictions paired with the fix
+- Solved frictions paired with the fix (coaching / prompt / process)

-- Compounding institutional memory
+- Compounding institutional memory across both populations

-- Searchable by symptom & surface
+- Searchable by symptom, surface, source

 - Quarterly retrospective view